 Luxury high-rise apartments and condos attract young and successful up and comers – while Atlanta’s old money can be found tucked under the canopy of Paces Ferry Road, home to some of the city’s most opulent mansions.

 Buckhead’s central location makes it prime real estate, both residentially and commercially.
-Five star hotels like the Ritz-Carlton and The Westin are walking distance from the city’s premier shopping spots — Phipps Plaza and Lenox Square Mall.
+Five star hotels like the Whitley, the St. Regis, the Waldorf Astoria and the InterContinental are walking distance from the city’s premier dining and shopping spots — Phipps Plaza and Lenox Square Mall.

 The combination of Buckhead’s energetic shopping and business district with the elegant estates that look like they were ripped right out of Architectural Digest, lend to its appeal.
 One of the most famous and recognized landmarks in Atlanta is in Buckhead — Swan House, the architectural majesty at the Atlanta History Center.
 The elegant mansion was designed by famed Atlanta architect Philip Trammell Shutze for the Inman family, heirs to a cotton brokerage fortune.
 The Georgia Governor’s Mansion is also located in Buckhead.

-According to Forbes Magazine, Buckhead is home to the 9th wealthiest zip code in the nation (30327), with a household income in excess of $341,000 per year.
+According to Forbes Magazine, Buckhead is home to the 9th wealthiest zip code in the nation (30327)

 The Robb Report magazine has consistently ranked Buckhead one of the nation’s “10 Top Affluent Communities.”